Latest

 Pros of Algorithmic Trading:

-1. Speed and Efficiency: Algorithmic trading systems can execute trades quickly and efficiently, allowing traders to take advantage of market opportunities as they arise.
+1. Speed and Efficiency: Algorithmic trading systems can execute trades fast and efficiently, which allowing traders to take advantage of market opportunities as they arise.

 2. Eliminates Emotional Biases: Algorithmic trading systems are based on predefined rules and parameters, eliminating the emotional biases that can affect human traders.